klassijs/klassi-js/README.md

 ### Visual Regression functionality with [Resemble JS](https://github.com/rsmbl/Resemble.js)

 Visual regression testing, gives the ability to take and compare whole page screenshots or of specific parts of the application / page under test.
-If there are Elements in the page that contain dynamic contents (like a clock or something like tip of the day), you can hide this elements before taking the screenshot by passing the selector (or an array of selectors) to  the saveScreenshot function.
+If there are Elements in the page that contain dynamic contents (like a clock or something like 'tip of the day'), you can hide this elements before taking the screenshot by passing the selector (or an array of selectors) to  the saveScreenshot function.
 ```js
 // ./runtime/imageCompare.js